alexed1/LightningFlowComponents/flow_screen_components/richTextInputFSC/README.md

 ##### Managing Disallowed Words and Symbols:
 1)  If disallowedSymbols or disallowedWords is filled, then user will be notified while typing one of those words or symbols.
 2)  Both disallowedSymbols and disallowedWords accept a comma delimited string.
-3)  The default popup when one of these symbols/words is used will be an error Toast.
+3)  The default message will say 'Error' and provide the violating word/symbol.
 This will also give validation error if user tries to advance while error is still present.
-4)  To change the popup to a warning only, and turn off the associated validation, set warnOnly attribute to true.
+4)  To change the message to a warning only, and turn off the associated validation (allowing user to advance the Flow), set warnOnly attribute to true.

 |Parameter	               |I	 |O	     |Information
 |--------------------------|-----|-------|-------------------------------------------------------------------------------------------------------------------|